cms-analysis/flashggFinalFit/README.md

 scram b -j 9

 # Install Flashgg Final Fit packages
-git clone -b dev_runII_102x git@github.com:cms-analysis/flashggFinalFit.git
+git clone -b dev_fggfinalfits_lite git@github.com:cms-analysis/flashggFinalFit.git
 cd flashggFinalFit/
 ```

 In every new shell run the following to add `tools/commonTools` and `tools/commonObjects` to your `${PYTHONPATH}`:
 ```
-./setup.sh
+cmsenv
+source setup.sh
 ```

 ## Contents
-The FLASHgg Finals Fits package contains several subfolders which are used for the following steps:
+The Finals Fits package contains several subfolders which are used for the following steps:

 * Create the Signal Model (see `Signal` dir)
 * Create the Background Model (see `Background` dir)